triagemd/keras-trainer/README.md

-The models supported are the ones specified [keras-model-specs](https://github.com/triagemd/keras-model-specs) package that correspond to the latest models available in [keras-applications](https://github.com/keras-team/keras-applications)
+The models supported are the ones specified in the [keras-model-specs](https://github.com/triagemd/keras-model-specs) package that correspond to the latest models available in [keras-applications](https://github.com/keras-team/keras-applications)

 These are: